 Brilliant museums (the Tallahassee Museum is epic, more of an outdoor attraction than a museum), upscale cuisine, noteworthy art venues, and a Segway tour were some of the things that dazzled me in Tallahassee.
-The city is actually quite huge, though most things were centralized in one location.
-Florida State University, home of the ACC Seminoles, is easily the most gorgeous campus in the state.
+The city is quite huge, though most things were centralized in one location.
+Florida State University, home of the ACC Seminoles, is the most gorgeous campus in the state.

 Taking an established food tour with Taste of Thomasville and riding E-bikes from Joyride were my favorite activities.
 You must visit the Pebble Hill Plantation, the most visited Thomasville attraction, and the beautiful Thomasville Rose Gardens.
 Eating local is a must in Thomasville; I enjoyed some fantastic foods from Jonah’s Fish and Grits and the Sweet Grass Dairy Cheese Shop.
 Stay at a historic bed and breakfast or inn rather than a hotel in this quaint destination.

 2017: An Epic Year Indeed

 I am blessed to have visited so many cool places this year.
 I hope you enjoyed reading about my favorite travel moments of 2017, a privilege to write.
-It is a dream to travel through this wonderful world with my husband, daughters, and friends, especially my travel blogger friends have become an integral part of my life.
+It is a dream to travel through this wonderful world with my husband, daughters, and friends who have become an integral part of my life.
 I wonder where 2018 will take me?

 Where did you travel to this year that was everything and more?
 I would love to hear about it!